It's your first time contacting a prospect. Should you call or send an email?

 "I always start by referring to this first email to show we're one step further in our relationship," explains Stan Frering, head of Client Relationship Management for Easytrip France.

-According to EchoSign co-founder Jason Lemkin, emailing has a third advantage over calling.
-It lets you educate your prospect on the product's value proposition and connect it with the prospect's situation.
+According to Jason Lemkin, co-founder of EchoSign, emailing has a third advantage over calling.
+It enables you to educate your prospect on the product's value proposition and connect it with their situation.

 "The prospect needs to understand the value proposition first," he explains.
 "It needs to be very strong and very clear.
 No one will take a random call about a product they've never heard of.
 It's not 100% crystal clear.
 They have a huge, pre-defined need for it."